AgileSeagull/SCMS/README.md

 ## 📊 **Database Scripts**

-LibraryFlow includes several utility scripts for managing test data and database state.
+SCMS includes several utility scripts for managing test data and database state.
 All scripts are run from the `backend` directory.

 ### 1. Populate Database (`db:populate`)